Anti Bribery Policy

 • details and rationale of the proposed activity.

-In certain circumstances, it may not be appropriate to retain such gifts or be provided with the entertainment and employees and associated persons may be asked to return the gifts to the sender or refuse the entertainment, for example where there could be a real or perceived conflict of interest.
-As a general rule, small tokens of appreciation, such as flowers or a bottle of wine, may be retained by employees.
+Any gifts, rewards or entertainment received or offered from clients, public officials, suppliers or other business contacts should be reported immediately to the Managing Director.
+In certain circumstances, it may not be appropriate to retain such gifts or be provided with the entertainment and employees, and associated persons may be asked to return the gifts to the sender or refuse the entertainment, for example where there could be a real or perceived conflict of interest.
+Small tokens of appreciation, such as flowers or a bottle of wine, may be retained by employees.

 Charitable and political donations